Sample – Fraud Risk Universe

 The recipe below must be adapted accordingly.
 Also, the risks that are identified need to be monitored appropriately.
 I suggest you strongly evaluate and consider automating, where possible, the management of risks and controls with the mindset of continuous improvement or tuning of the fraud risk management program.

-The success of the fraud risk assessment process hinges on how effectively the results are reported and what the organization then does with those results – in other words as Tom Fox says, “How is it operationalized”? – See Practice Pointer below.
+The success of the fraud risk assessment process hinges on how effectively the results are reported and what the organization then does with those results – in other words, “How is it operationalized”? – See Practice Pointer below.

 - Identify, understand, and evaluate the company’s business and operating environment along with the pressures that exist.